 There are no charges for Malyon students, TTC students, Recognised Queensland Baptist Pastors to borrow from Malyon’s Library.
 Other external borrows may borrow from the library upon completion of the appropriate application form and payment of $50.00 per semester.

-For students wishing to withdraw from units after lectures have commenced, the withdrawal policy has been set by the ACT and is available here.
+For students wishing to withdraw from units after lectures have commenced, the variation of enrolment policy has been set by the ACT and is available here.

 College census dates are 31st March (Semester 1) and 31st August (Semester 2).

-Further detailed information about fees can be found in our Financial Matters 2017 publication.
+Further detailed information about fees can be found in our 2018 Fees – F.A.Q’s publication.

 The Australian Government FEE-HELP system provides student loans to cover the costs of study at approved private educational institutions, similar to the system which operates at public universities and colleges.
 FEE-HELP is not available to Audit students or students studying for the Malyon Pastoral Award.

-Fees up to the current limit ($100,879) are available to be paid through FEE-HELP and repaid through the taxation system once the student’s income is above a certain level (about $54, 869 per annum for 2016/17).
+In 2016/17 Fees up to the current limit ($100,879) are available to be paid through FEE-HELP and repaid through the taxation system once the student’s income is above a certain level (about $55,874 per annum for 2017/18).
 All the ACT degrees and postgraduate courses attract FEE-HELP.
-Unfortunately access to FEE-HELP is only available to Australian Citizens and students on Permanent Humanitarian Visas.
-Those with a New Zealand Special Category Visa (SCV) may also be eligible to access FEE-HELP loans.
-Students on normal Permanent Resident visas do not qualify.
+To check whether you qualify, please go to http://studyassist.gov.au/sites/studyassist/helppayingmyfees/fee-help

 The Government expects colleges utilizing FEE-HELP to base their course costs on actual delivery costs and ACT have accepted this principle which has meant a much higher cost per subject than was charged by most colleges prior to the introduction of FEE-HELP.
 For more information about FEE-HELP, including frequently asked questions, go to http://studyassist.gov.au/sites/studyassist/helppayingmyfees/fee-help